 Registrar: Degrees and Majors

-- The College of Arts & Sciences offers Bachelor of Arts and Bachelor of Science Degrees
+- The College of Arts & Sciences offers Bachelor of Arts, Bachelor of Science, and Bachelor of Social Work Degrees.

 - For a complete list of degrees offered by Pacific's six Professional Schools and Colleges, please consult the appropriate section of the Pacific University Catalog.